 “Why should I pay attention?
 It’s not a test!”
-I said as I attempted to scrape up raw egg with my bare hands and a 5p plastic bag. “… and besides, they’re not even YOUR eggs, they’re MINE, so why do you care?”
+I said as I attempted to scrape up raw egg with my bare hands into a 5p plastic bag… “and besides, they’re not even YOUR eggs, they’re MINE, so why do you care?”

 “SO??!!!
-It’s not like I’m running around Waitrose throwing eggs about the place you grumpy sod.”
+It’s not like I’m running around Waitrose throwing eggs about the place you grumpy old sod.”

 “Would you like me to get you another box of eggs madam?” asked the rather bored looking cashier.

 “No, no, it’s fine,” I say angrily brushing my hair back from my face, forgetting my hand was coated in raw egg.
-“I’m worried if you do, this man behind me might murder me… ” The man didn’t murder me, but he looked like he was about to when I wished him a Merry Christmas on my departure.
+“I’m worried if you do, this man might murder me… ” The man didn’t murder me, but he looked like he was about to – especially when I wished him a Merry Christmas on my departure.

-Feeling smug, I got to my car and rang Jamie ready to have a good old rant but, as soon as he answered the phone, something peculiar happened.
-I started squeaking and sobbing down the phone about the mean egg man in Waitrose.
-Weird right?
+Feeling smug, I got into my car and rang Jamie, ready to have a good old rant but, as soon as he answered the phone, something peculiar happened.
+I started squeaking and sobbing down the phone, about the mean egg man in Waitrose.

 Anyway, enough about eggs – I broke mine, so this aubergine and chickpea stew is eggless.
 With warm cinnamon and spicy undertones, this stew is definitely one to curl up on the sofa with on a cold winter’s eve.